sougatopal/intro-es6/README.md

 You can use any editor sublime,bracket,notepad++,webstorm,eclipse etc...

-If you using Brackets then install the following extentions to make life easy
+If you are using Brackets then install the following extentions to make life easy
 * brackets-beautify
 * brackets-code-folding
 * brackets-es6